Mazen-023/fcai/README.md

 ## Distinctiveness and Complexity

 This Learning Management System (LMS) is distinctly different from the other projects in CS50 Web.
-Unlike Project 2 (e-commerce) or Project 4 (social network), it focuses on educational course management with features like instructor-led course creation, student enrollment, and modular content organization.
-The project is more complex as it integrates a Django REST Framework (DRF) API as the backend for a React.js frontend, utilizing at least one Django model (Course, Module, Content, Enrollment) and JavaScript for dynamic interactions.
+Unlike Project 2 (e-commerce) or Project 4 (social network), it focuses on educational course management with features like instructor-led course creation, and student enrollment.
+The project is more complex as it integrates a Django REST Framework (DRF) API as the backend for a React.js frontend, utilizing Django models (Course, Module, Enrollment) and JavaScript for dynamic interactions.
 It follows best practices for testing with GitHub Actions and uses Docker for CI/CD, which are not implemented in the other projects.
 The application is fully mobile-responsive using Bootstrap.